 According to the CDC, 1.1 million burn injuries require medical attention every year in the United States.
 In addition to chronic pain, disfigurement, and scarring, burn victims often suffer psychological trauma.
 When someone is burned because of another party’s negligence, they deserve maximum legal compensation.
-Hale & Monico fights for the rights of burn injury victims.
+Hale & Monico fights for the rights of Chicago burn injury victims.
 If you or a loved one were burned because of someone else’s negligence, we can help.

 Common Causes Of Burn Injuries

 Burns can result from contact with numerous household and workplace substances and items.
 Some of the most common causes of burns are: